Thomas Mavros: After football

-After retiring from football Mavros engaged in business of restaurant services.
-Although he was repeatedly offered the position of coach or manager of AEK, he stubbornly refused, not agreeing with the situation of the club in general.
+After retiring from football Mavros entered the restaurant business.
+Although he was repeatedly offered a position in the administrative or the managerial staff of AEK, he repeatedly refused, disagreeing with the general situation of the club.
 In 2007 he opened his own coffee bar in the marina of Alimos.

-On 1 August 2012, Mavros became the president of AEK Athens in an effort to help the club to hold up from the financial struggles, forming a new team based on young players and hiring Vangelis Vlachos as the coach and Vasilios Tsiartas as the technical director, but it was without result.
+On 1 August 2012, Mavros became the president of AEK Athens in an effort to help the club to cope with its financial struggles.
+He formed a new team based on young players and hired Vangelis Vlachos as the manager and Vasilios Tsiartas as the technical director, but it was without result.
 He resigned on 30 September 2012, when he found out attempts to bypass his decisions with the removal of Vlachos, who he had chosen, being the triggering event.

 In 2017 he published his autobiography with the title "Who, who, who?
 Mavros the God".
 His name is honoured on one of the four pillars of AEK Athens' new stadium, Agia Sophia Stadium, alongside other important figures of the club's history such as Kostas Nestoridis, Stelios Serafidis and Mimis Papaioannou.